A feasibility analysis towards the simulation of hysteresis with spin-lattice dynamics: Results and discussion

 It is more interesting to analyze the difference between uniaxial and cubic anisotropies, when the field is applied in the $[111]$ direction.
-For this field orientation, we consider a SW model whose Hamiltonian has an arbitrary anisotropy term.
-We start by applying an external field strong enough such that there is a single energy minimum for this Hamiltonian, for which the magnetization $\bm{M}$ points in the direction of $\bm{H}$.
+For this field orientation, we consider a SW model, the Hamiltonian of which has an arbitrary anisotropy term.
+We start by applying a strong enough external field such that the Hamiltonian has a single minimum with the magnetization $\bm{M}$ pointing in the direction of $\bm{H}$.
 Then, we decrease the intensity of the field using small jumps.
 At each step we use a steepest descent method to try to escape from the energy minimum, so that if it becomes unstable, a new minimum can be reached.
 Using this simple algorithm, we have simulated the zero temperature dynamics of the SW model with both uniaxial and cubic anisotropies.
-As shown in Fig. \ref{fig:cubic_vs_uniaxial_45}, in this case the corresponding hysteresis loops for the SW model are very different.
-However, as expected, the loops calculated with the SLD simulations agrees very well with the curves for the SW model for both, cubic and uniaxial anisotropies.
-In the case of cubic anisotropy, while the remanent magnetization for both curves (SW and SLD) is $\pm 1/\sqrt{3}$, there is a qualitative difference between them for field values greater than the coercive one: a small hysteresis behavior present in the loop of the SW model is not well reproduced in the SLD simulation.
-The reason for this is that the energy barrier separating these states is of approximately $0.3$ $\mu$eV/atom, several orders of magnitude smaller than $K_B T \sim 8.6 \times 10^{-3}$ eV, where $K_B$ is the Boltzmann constant.
+As shown in Figure \ref{fig:cubic_vs_uniaxial_45}, in this case the corresponding hysteresis loops for the SW model are very different.
+However, as expected, the loops calculated with the SLD simulations agree very well with the curves for the SW model for both cubic and uniaxial anisotropies.
+In the case of cubic anisotropy, while the remanent magnetization for both SW and SLD curves is $\pm 1/\sqrt{3}$, there is a qualitative difference between them for field values greater than the coercive one: a small hysteresis behavior present in the loop of the SW model is not well reproduced in the SLD simulation.
+The reason for this is that the energy barrier separating these states is of approximately $0.3$ $\mu$eV/atom, several orders of magnitude smaller than $k_B T \sim 8.6 \times 10^{-3}$ eV.
 Only a simulation at much lower temperature would be able to reproduce this behavior.
-The cubic case has a lower coercive field, which could be somewhat expected from results for a collection of NP with random orientation \cite{usov1997theoretical}.
+The cubic case has a lower coercive field, which could be somewhat expected from results for a collection of nanoparticles with random orientation \cite{usov1997theoretical}.

+To conclude this section, we mention that for a couple of cases, we have tested a lattice-dependent Neel´s anisotropy within the framework of Nieves {\it et al.} \cite{nieves2021neel} and the results obtained are similar to the ones for uniaxial or cubic anisotropy presented above.